khurtado/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 VC3 currently supports HTCondor and WorkQueue clusters with dynamic worker nodes, and fixed head nodes.

-To define a new template, click the “Cluster Templates” link on the left panel.
+To define a new template, click the “Cluster Templates” link on the left panel, and then click the "+New Cluster Template" button.
 You’ll be able to give your cluster a name, select framework, and number of workers.
 Click “Define Cluster Template” to finish creating the template.

+You should be returned to the Cluster Templates page, where you will be able to see all of your templates.
+You can access the configuration of each cluster template in the table by clicking on its name.

 ![step7](../img/11_cluster_create.png)

+## Environments

+An Enviroment is a collection of software packages to be included in a virtual cluster.
+Click on "+New Environment" to create new ones.
+From the "PACKAGE LIST" menu you can select one or more packages to be included in your new Enviroment.

+From the second menu you can choose, if needed, the Operative System.

+Once done, click on "Create New Enviroment" button.
+You should be returned to the Enviroments page, where you will be able to see all of your environments.
+You can access the configuration of each environment in the table by clicking on its name.

 ## Resources